Key takeaways:

 2. Workday Adaptive Planning

-However, its enterprise focus makes it more suitable for larger companies looking for an FP&A rehaul.
+However, its enterprise focus makes it better suited to larger companies seeking an FP&A overhaul.
 Adaptive’s pricing packages might also be too much for small businesses.

 Key Features: